Squirkey89/Gino-s-Italian-Portfolio-project/README.md

 * ## Navigation bar<div id='id-nav'/>

-     * The navigation bar is located in the center of the screen and is just below the logo at the top of the page.
-There are three different tabs that the users can chose from Home, Menu and About.
-If the user also clicks on the logos above the navbar this will bring them back to the Home page.
+     * At the top of the page, just below the logo, you'll find the navigation bar in the center of the screen.
+Users can choose from three different tabs: Home, Menu, and About.
+Clicking on the logos above the navbar will also bring the user back to the Home page.
-     * The navigation bar is fixed on the website.This is so the naviagtion bar will follow the user down the page as they scroll down.
-This makes it easier for the user to navigate through the website without having to scroll back up to the top of the page everytime.
+     * This website has a fixed navigation bar.
+This will allow the navigation bar to follow the user down the page as they scroll down.
+Rather than having to scroll to the top of the page every time, the user can navigate the website more easily.
-     * The navigation bar appears the exact same on all three webpages.
+     * The navigation bar appears exactly the same on all three pages.

 ![The navigation bar](https://user-images.githubusercontent.com/91072896/143153479-f2ef2571-a19d-4a59-81f9-f93bb6727de5.png)